You can now dine at the Netflix ‘Hunger’ restaurant in Bangkok

 A Netflix Hunger restaurant opens in Bangkok

-It helps a lot if you’ve seen the film, but even if not, the concept of the Hunger restaurant in Bangkok is interesting.
+It helps a lot if you’ve seen the film, but even if not, the concept of the Hunger restaurant in Bangkok is worth checking out.

 Located inside Central World’s Groove on the ground floor, the restaurant is clearly split down the middle.
 Contrasting colours of black and white aim to differentiate Oil’s street food kitchen with Chef Paul’s fine dining restaurant.
 Dishes are served very much in tune with the movie’s various menus, whether it be stir-fried noodles in casual comfort plating on Oil’s side, or fancy concoctions with edible flowers on Chef Paul’s side.
 In many ways, the interactive experience really transports visitors into the movie.